Use 'Enter' for

 The stream of helix shaped particles are the electric field particles

-Please note, the animations do not show the electric field particles exiting from the subatomic particles
+Please note, the animations do not show the electric field particles exiting from the base particles

 Each electric field particle